Overview of CPT codes for Medsien related products

 Initial AWV G0438

 If you’re not in your first calendar year of Medicare coverage, and you have never had an AWV, you have the Initial AWV G0438 – The initial AWV is for patients enrolled in Medicare for more than one year, but who are new to the AWV and have not had one before.
-If you had a Welcome to Medicare Visit during the previous calendar year, you should have your initial AWV one full calendar year after the Welcome to Medicare appointment.
+If you had a Welcome to Medicare Visit during the previous calendar year, you should have your initial AWV one full calendar year after the Welcome to Medicare AWV appointment.

 Subsequent AWV G0439

-After you have had your Welcome and/or Initial AWVs, for all following years your AWV is called the Subsequent AWV.
+After you have had your Welcome and/or Initial AWVs, for all following years your Annual Wellness Visit is called the Subsequent AWV.
 Subsequent AWV G0439 – A patient is eligible for the Subsequent AWV one calendar year after the initial AWV (G0438).
 If a patient having a Subsequent AWV, has already had their initial AWV (and sometimes, had the Welcome to Medicare AWV), it should be one calendar year since that last AWV appointment, then they are eligible to have Subsequent AWV each year thereafter.

 For more information about AWV click here